vanessaxuuan/tp/docs/UserGuide.md

 * Adds a tutorial group for the student at the specified `INDEX`.
 The index refers to the index number shown in the current displayed student list.
 The index **must be a positive number** 1, 2, 3, …
-* Adding of tutorial groups is cumulative; existing tutorial groups of the specified student will remain unchanged.
+* Adding of tutorial groups is cumulative
+  - existing tutorial groups of the specified student will remain unchanged.

 Example: